 Why This Recipe Works

-This isn’t just another tomato soup—it’s creamy, balanced, and packed with flavor.
+This isn't just another tomato soup-it's creamy, balanced, and packed with flavor, pairing well with blended cocktails for summer entertaining, like vodka or gin-based frozen drinks.

 - Rich, Not Overpowering - The cream softens the acidity of the tomatoes, making the soup smooth but not heavy.